akabirov/ser2/README.md

-# ser2
+# Sample
-this is new line
+this is new first line